ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 *Example:*

 In the following example, we use `amp-sidebar` to contain navigation items.
-However, The second item, Nav Item 2, is assigned to element id that is on the page.
+However, The second and fourth item, Nav Item 2 and Nav Item 4, are assigned to element id that is on the page.
 By using the [`on`](../../spec/amp-actions-and-events.md) attribute, we can scroll smoothly to the element, using the element id and `scrollTo`.

 ```html
 <amp-sidebar id="sidebar1" layout="nodisplay">